MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-10-build-16190.md

 msdn.assetid: 0fdde031-97a5-430c-91af-846c5fbb028f
 ---

-# What's New in Windows 10 for developers
+# What's New in Windows 10 at Microsoft Build 20127

-Released to accompany the [Microsoft Build 2017 developer conference](http://build.microsoft.com/), Windows 10 SDK Preview Build 16190 will continue to provide the tools, features, and experiences powered by the Universal Windows Platform.
+Released to accompany the [Microsoft Build 2017 developer conference](https://developer.microsoft.com/windows/projects/events/build/2017?ocid=wdgbld17_intreferral_devcenterhp_null_null_devcenter_hppost&utm_campaign=wdgbld17&utm_medium=internalreferral&utm_source=devcenterhp&utm_content=devcenter_hppost), Windows 10 SDK Preview Build 16190 will continue to provide the tools, features, and experiences powered by the Universal Windows Platform.
 [Install the tools and SDK](http://go.microsoft.com/fwlink/?LinkId=821431) on Windows 10 and you’re ready to either [create a new Universal Windows app](https://msdn.microsoft.com/library/windows/apps/bg124288) or explore how you can use your [existing app code on Windows](https://msdn.microsoft.com/library/windows/apps/mt238321).

-These features will not be made publically available until the release of the next major Windows update.
-For now, they can be used in preview builds accesible to [Windows Insiders](https://insider.windows.com/).
-This page may be updated with information on more upcoming features as more documentation becomes available.
-Additionally, you can [explore prerelease documentation for new and updated API namespaces this preview build.](windows-10-build-16190-api-diff.md)
+Many of the below features and tutorials have been released alongside the SDK Preview Build at the Build 2017 conference, but do not require the preview build to be used.
+For more information on the specific changes, you can [explore prerelease documentation for new and updated API namespaces in this preview build.](windows-10-build-16190-api-diff.md)

 For more information on the highlighted features of this and other Windows updates, see [What's cool in Windows 10](http://go.microsoft.com/fwlink/?LinkId=823181).
 In addition, see [Windows Developer Platform features](https://developer.microsoft.com/windows/platform/features) for a high-level overview of both past and future additions to the Windows platform.